getgud-io/getgud-docs/Integrations/C#/csharp-integration.md

 - Send reports about historical matches to GetGud.
 - Send (and update) player information to GetGud.

-## Build Requirements:
-The C# SDK requires the following build requirements:

-- Visual Studio or any other C# development environment.
-- .NET Framework or .NET Core installed.

 ## Getting Started

 To get started with the GetGud C# SDK, follow the steps below: